kenctxncy/jokertracer801/README.md

 ### **Application interface is a mess**

 Happened to me on KDE Plasma.
-This issue is caused by gnome, which is native for the .bed package we're building from.
+This issue is caused by gnome, which is native for the .deb package we're building from.
 If that didnt work, then it may also be a mismatch of application's gtk theme (which is configured in ~/.config/gtkrc file) and your selected desktop theme.
 To fix this you need to again set your env vars when starting from terminal or edit your \*.desktop files in PKGBUILD folder:

 First, try: